bkammerling/ubuild-jekyll/wunder_collections/_apps/eye-net-protect.md

   title: Unique Characteristics
 description: "<p>Filling the safety void, Eye-Net develops cellular-based V2X (vehicle to everything) collision prediction and prevention solutions.
-The company’s innovative Eye-Net™.
-Protect safe micromobility solution is an intuitive and easy-to-use mobile application that provides real-time pre-collision alerts to pedestrians and micromobility users.
+The company’s innovative Eye-Net™ Protect safe micromobility solution is an intuitive and easy-to-use mobile application that provides real-time pre-collision alerts to pedestrians and micromobility users.
 The anonymous service seamlessly integrates with personal smartphones and relies on existing cellular networks without requiring a registered profile.</p>"